 Now we can see the empty channel for the bolt to slide into from above.

 But there is still support material inside the part, where the bolt head needs to go.
 It will need to be deleted (the bolt will act as a support in that area).
 Again, this is made easier by hiding the model curves.
 Viewed from the side, the support curves in the model void are easily identified and deleted; then unhide the model curves.

 Now it’s time to insert the Pause (Toolpaths>Insert pause), which will do a couple of things: It will stop the machine when it is time to insert the bolt, and it will stop the machine before building the layer selected.
 In this case, we would want to select the first solid layer above the void for the bolt head; the machine will pause before starting this layer.

 Now we need to generate toolpaths, send the job to Control Center (or GrabCAD Print), and start the print.
 Once the machine reaches the Pause, we’ll drop in the bolt (ensure the bolt is not protruding above the model to avoid risk of making contact with the head), and resume the build.
 (Tip: Add silicone spray to the insert to help the filament stick, and improve the quality of the next few layers.)

 Once the part is complete, the support material beneath the part can be removed, revealing the finished product.

 I hope you found this tip helpful, for more tips and tricks check out the related articles below.
 Want to learn more advanced Insight skills?
-Classes are held every month – sign up today!
+Check out our training page.

 Need help?
-Fisher Unitech is here to support you with your hardware questions.
+CATI is here to support you with your hardware questions.